nabinno/dojo/qwiklabs/autoscaling_an_instance_group_with_stackdriver_custom_metrics.md

 - [ ] Verifying that the Node.js script is running
 - [ ] Configure autoscaling for the instance group
 - [ ] Watching the instance group perform autoscaling

+# Supplement
+## Creating the application
+## Creating an instance template
+## Create the instance group
+## Verifying that the instance group has been created
+## Verifying that the Node.js script is running
+## Configure autoscaling for the instance group
+## Watching the instance group perform autoscaling